nicc777/py-animus/doc/sections/02-concepts/03-defining-desired-resource-state-in-a-manifest.md

 EXAMPLE: 2023-10-24 07:05:11,455 INFO  ANIMUS DONE
 ```

+Of note here is the line with the text `Execution Plan` - usually around the 8th line (with INFO level logging).
+With the `apply` action, there is effectively only ONE action to process, since the other two are excluded by the `skipApplyAll` setting.
+During the `delete` action, there are two actions to perform, and the `backup-dir` will always be processed before `delete-dir` because the latter has a dependency on `backup-dir`.

 ## Spec Fields

 Fields in this section are highly dependant on the implementation of each extension.